-All complaints involving a student, employee, contract worker, vendor, customer service guest, or other person who does business with the school will be referred to the school's Director.
-The Director will begin the complaint process outline in this policy.
+All complaints involving a student, employee, contract worker, vendor, customer service guest, or other person who does business with the school will be referred to the school's Grievance Coordinator.
+The Grievance Coordinator will begin the complaint process outlined in this policy.